SultanOfSmut/wp-seo-automatic-links/readme.txt

 == Description ==

-<a href="http://www.prelovac.com/products/seo-smart-links">SEO Smart Links Premium</a> is now available with rewritten code, new features and performance improvements. <a href="http://www.prelovac.com/products/seo-smart-links/#new">What is new?</a>

 SEO Smart Links provides automatic SEO benefits for your site in addition to custom keyword lists, nofollow and much more.